BrandonCook7/WSUGymParser/README.md

 PyWin32

-Download the latest version of python here https://www.python.org/downloads/ Make sure to install it with pip
+Download the latest version of python here https://www.python.org/downloads/

+Make sure to install it with pip and select add to PATH

 To install PyWin32, after you install python open up Command Prompt then type in pip install pywin32